sumtingbigwang/kimchi_is_you/devlog.md

     - calculateGridDimensions (implemented feature to adjust grid sizing according to window size changes)
     - drawGame (added module to draw players on top of objects)
     - updatePointer for menu/pause menu view
+    - ~40% of drawInfo dictionaries (they were the same dictionaries typed over and over again, with different coordinate positions and crop values which were manually adjusted)

     **moveObj and pushObj were on this list.
 They were taken off because I had to rewrite much of the entire function while doing the data transfer from hard-coded objects to mutable object classes.
 Claude was no help at all debugging at that stage!
 Don't know if that says something about my code or what...